Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 The colours should be coordinated for maximum clarity and to ensure they are appealing to the user.

 User Story:
-> As a user, I want to have instructions on how to play the game so that I can easily understand the rules.
+> As a user, I want to have instructions on how to play the game so that I can understand the rules.

  Acceptance Criteria:
  * Game Instructions are provided that contain the following information:
     * How to interact with the game.
     * How to lose the game.
-    * If there are any additional features that I should be aware of, e.g. speed increasing when I pass a certain level.
+    * Any additional features that the user should be aware of, e.g. speed increasing when I pass a certain level.

 Description:<br>
 Information to be included:
-A full set of game instructions will be added as a modal to make sure its read before the game begins.
-This will display to the user, information on how to control the bird, how the spped of the game increases and how to lose the game.<br>
+A full set of game instructions will be added as a modal to make sure it can be read before the game begins.
+This will provide the user with information on how to control the bird, how the speed of the game increases and how the user might lose the game.<br>
-If the bird is to touch an obstacle the bird will explode.<br>
+If the bird touches an obstacle the bird will explode and a visual 'POW!' will appear.<br>
-If you lose the game, the score will be revealed to ensure the user is able to see what theer end score was.<br>
+If the user loses the game, the score will be appear on-screen to ensure the user is aware of their end score.<br>
-Only a space bar input will be accepted to maneuver the character up and down.<br>
+Only a space bar input will be accepted to manoeuvre the character up and down.<br>

 User Story:
 > As a user, I want to be able to start a game when I am ready.

  Acceptance Criteria:
- * User can initiate start game
+ * User can initiate start game.

 Description:<br>
 A button will be added to the "How to play" modal to allow the user to start a game.